-Eros is the god of love and sex, voiced by Jeanette Rose.
+Eros is the god of love and sex, scribed by Jeanette Rose, voiced by James Phillips.

 Know Your God